Blog Fitness 10 Plank Alternatives for When You Want to Switch up Your Core Workout

 2. Engage your core and maintain a neutral spine.
 This is your starting position.

-4. Quickly switch legs by extending your right leg back to the starting position and bringing your left knee towards your chest.
+4. Quickly switch legs by extending your right leg back to the starting position and bringing your left knee toward your chest.
 Continue alternating legs at a moderate to fast pace for the desired number of repetitions or time duration while maintaining proper form and steady breathing.

 The Bottom Line